w3c/wai-accessibility-principles/index.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

 This page introduces some of the web accessibility requirements for websites, web applications, browsers, and other tools.
-It provides references to the international standards from W3C Web Accessibility Initiative (WAI) and to {% include link.html to="/people-use-web/user-stories/" text="stories of web users" %}.
+It provides references to the international standards from W3C Web Accessibility Initiative (WAI) and to [stories of web users](/people-use-web/user-stories/).

 **Note:** This is not a complete list of all accessibility requirements.